Run Profiles¶

 Syntax¶

-# By Run Profile name and Connected System name
+# By Connected System name and Run Profile name

 Start-JIMRunProfile -ConnectedSystemName <string> -RunProfileName <string> [-Wait] [-Timeout <int>] [-PassThru]

-# By Run Profile ID and Connected System name
+# By Connected System ID and Run Profile name

 Start-JIMRunProfile -ConnectedSystemId <int> -RunProfileName <string> [-Wait] [-Timeout <int>] [-PassThru]